Procedures and Guidelines

 Overtime wages will not be included in labor costs unless agreed to by the requestor; overtime costs will not be used to calculate the fringe benefit cost.

-Contracted labor will be charged at an hourly rate equal to six times the State minimum hourly rate, (currently that equates to a charge of $48.90).
+Contracted labor will be charged at an hourly rate equal to six times the State minimum hourly rate.
 This charge will change automatically and without Township action whenever there is a change in the State minimum hourly rate.

 A labor cost will not be charged for the search, examination, review and the deletion and separation of exempt from nonexempt information unless failure to charge a fee would result in unreasonably high costs.
 Costs are unreasonably high when they are excessive and beyond the normal or usual amount for those services compared to the Township’s usual FOIA requests, because of the nature of the request in the particular instance.
 The Township will charge a fee when the specific request results in requiring 30 minutes or more of labor to complete the FOIA.